BenBarlev/colocWE/readme.md

-We are learning to communicate on a new level of volume. and it will be own by you and me and they but also no one.
+We are learning to communicate on a new level of volume.

+and it will be own by you and me (and they but also no one.)

-colocWE is an ambitious project suggesting we are in the opportunity (and urge) to form a new way of communication for very big participants.
+colocWE is an ambitious project suggesting we can form a new way of communication for large number of participants.

-After the research has done (will form a document about it one day) :
+After the research has done (will write a document about it one day) :

-The big 3 problems or need to deal with are:
+The  3 bigest "better deal with" are:

-1. Overload
+1. Overload - too much comments in too many difrent dabets. "everything has olready been said" (thats not true but for now its fine)

-2. Echo chamber
+2. Echo chamber - we are soruonded

 3. Structure / Present / Visualiz  / Coharent (?) - they all mean the same thing.